 A summary of outdoor learning resources, including examples from CLD is available from Education Scotland's National Improvement Hub.
-Advice on the role of outdoor education is described in Curriculum beyond the classroom: our strategy 2024-2029 from the Scottish Advisory Panel for Outdoor Education.
+Specific advice on the potential role of outdoor education during COVID-19 is available from the Scottish Advisory Panel on Outdoor Education.